Sage/carbon/docs/tutorials/carbon-rails/introducing-data.md

 We are now setting up our default data using the JSON available globally.

-So now we know we already have the data, we no longer need to call the action to retrieve the data from the server, so lets update our view:
+So now we know we already have the data, we no longer need to call the action to retrieve the data from the server, so let's update our view:

 ```js
 // ui/src/views/user/user.js